BFTrick/presentation-wc-dfw-2014/presentation-wc-dfw-2014.md

 # Feature Lists Are *Misleading*

 Test, test, test business critical functionality!
-Or at least watch a youtube video demoing that feature.
+Or *at least* watch a YouTube video demoing that feature.

 ^ I find feature lists very misleading.
 Every single e-commerce platform I listed above is capable of selling a single product but they all do it in *very* different ways.